thingsboard/thingsboard.github.io/docs/user-guide/install/aws.md

 ##### Step 3.
 Configure Instance

 No specific configuration items here.
-You can leave this tab without changes or apply configuration that is specific to your use-case.
+You can leave this tab without changes or apply a configuration that is specific to your use-case.

 ##### Step 4.
 Add Storage

 Minimum 8 Gb of Storage is required.
-We recommend to have at least 50 if you plan to upload some data.
+We recommend having at least 50 if you plan to upload some data.

 ##### Step 5.
 Add Tags

 No specific configuration items here.
-You can leave this tab without changes or apply configuration that is specific to your use-case.
+You can leave this tab without changes or apply a configuration that is specific to your use-case.

 ##### Step 6: Configure Security Group